HumanCellAtlas/upload-service/README.md

 The DCP Upload Service provides a file staging and validation facility for the DCP.
 Upload Areas are created/deleted using a REST API, which is secured so only the DCP Ingestion Service may use it.
-It stages files into AWS S3 and computes checksums for the files.
+Files are staged into AWS S3 using the HCA CLI, where the Upload Service then computes checksums for them.
 The validation service runs Docker images against files.

 ## Components